-- · Changing requirements of customers; - · Accurate prediction of market and technical requirements, such as the shift of GSM/GPRS to EDGE and Wideband Code Division Multiple Access (WCDMA);

-- · Timely completion and introduction of new designs; - · Timely qualification and certification of our ICs for use in our customers' products;

-- · Commercial acceptance and volume production of the products into which our ICs will be incorporated; - · Availability of foundry, assembly and test capacity; - · Achievement of high manufacturing yields; - · Quality, price, performance, power use and size of our products; - · Availability, quality, price and performance of competing products and technologies; - · Our customer service, application support capabilities and responsiveness; - · Successful development of our relationships with existing and potential customers; - · Changes in technology, industry standards or end-user preferences; and - · Cooperation of third-party software providers and our semiconductor vendors to support our chips within a system.
+- · Changing requirements of customers; - · Accurate prediction of market and technical requirements, such as the shift of GSM/GPRS to EDGE and Wideband Code Division Multiple Access (WCDMA); - · Timely completion and introduction of new designs; - · Timely qualification and certification of our ICs for use in our customers' products; - · Commercial acceptance and volume production of the products into which our ICs will be incorporated; - · Availability of foundry, assembly and test capacity; - · Achievement of high manufacturing yields; - · Quality, price, performance, power use and size of our products; - · Availability, quality, price and performance of competing products and technologies; - · Our customer service, application support capabilities and responsiveness; - $\cdot \quad \text{Successful development of our relationships with existing and potential customers};\\$ - · Changes in technology, industry standards or end-user preferences; and - · Cooperation of third-party software providers and our semiconductor vendors to support our chips within a system.

 We cannot provide any assurance that products which we recently have developed or may develop in the future will achieve market acceptance.
 We have introduced to market or are in development of many ICs.
 If our ICs fail to achieve market acceptance, or if we fail to develop new products on a timely basis that achieve market acceptance, our growth prospects, operating results and competitive position could be adversely affected.
-For example, in October 2005, we introduced the AeroFONE single-chip phone.
-This product is in the early stages of customer adoption and we cannot be certain that it will achieve market acceptance.